gpaasi/malaria-scd-uganda-shared-component-mapping/README.md

 Recommended approach:
 - code under the MIT License
 - manuscript text, tables, and figures under a Creative Commons license if desired
-- restricted health data should **not** be deposited publicly unless data-sharing permissions allow it

 ## Contact